-SECTION 7.01 ELIGIBILITY FOR APPOINTED OFFICIALS AND BOARD MEMBERS
+SECTION 6.1 ELIGIBILITY FOR APPOINTED OFFICIALS AND BOARD MEMBERS

-Except as otherwise provided by ordinance, no person shall be eligible for appointment as an official or member of an appointed board who is not, at the time of appointment, an elector of the Town.
-Any person who ceases to be an elector of the Town shall cease to hold appointive office and the position shall be declared vacant.
+Eligibility.
+Except as otherwise provided by Ordinance, no person shall be eligible to serve as an Appointed Official or member of an Appointed Board who is not, at the time of appointment, an Elector.

+Declaration of Vacancy.
+Any person who ceases to be an Elector shall cease to hold appointive office and the position shall be declared vacant.

-SECTION 7.02 APPOINTMENTS
+SECTION 6.2 APPOINTMENTS

-The Board of Selectmen shall appoint the members of all appointed boards and the appointed officials authorized in this Charter by March 1 of the next calendar year after the Board takes office for expiring terms.
+The Board of Selectmen shall appoint the members of all Appointed Boards and the Appointed Officials authorized in this Charter by March 1 of the next calendar year after the Board takes office for expiring terms and shall fill any Vacancies as the occur for the remainder of the term of the vacating member or alternate.

-SECTION 7.03 APPOINTED BOARDS
+SECTION 6.3 APPOINTED BOARDS

-All appointed Town boards shall have such powers and duties as are prescribed in the General Statutes and Town ordinances, except as otherwise provided in this Charter.
-The duties of each board include, but are not limited to the following brief descriptions:
+All Appointed Boards shall have such powers and duties as are prescribed in the General Statutes and Ordinances, except as otherwise provided in this Charter.
+The Board members shall be appointed fir terms as set forth in Sec.
+2.8.A, above.
+The duties of each Board include, but are not limited to the following brief descriptions:

+Recreation Commission.
 The Recreation Commission shall have the following powers and purposes:

 To plan, establish, maintain, supervise, and conduct Town recreation and athletic programs and the use of Town property and facilities therefore.